 Just thinking about head lice can make you start itching.
 If your school or daycare center has notified you that head lice have been detected, you’ll want to check your child (and yourself) immediately.
-According to Mercedes, owner of Lice Clinics of America San Diego-Orange County here are some of the signs your child may have head lice:
+According to Mercedes, owner of LCA San Diego-Orange County here are some of the signs your child may have head lice:

 - Scratching: If your child is scratching his or her head more than usual, it may be time to check for lice.
 The most common symptom of head lice is itching.
 This is because lice bites can cause an allergic reaction in some people, which stimulates the itchy sensation.
 However, it can take a few weeks for this symptom to develop.